Sending Mail Via A Microsoft Office 365 Connector

 Overview

-Microsoft Office 365 has daily maximum sending limits (total per day) and message send rate limits (how quickly you send) around authenticated SMTP mail delivery, which you can read about in the Related Article named Customizing the Outbound Email Address via the Email Server, Send Limits section.
+Microsoft Office 365 has daily maximum sending limits (total per day) and message send rate limits (how quickly you send) around authenticated SMTP mail delivery, which you can read about in the Related Article named Connecting an SMTP Server for Email Delivery, Send Limits section.
 Exceeding either of these limits causes mail to fall back to the TeamDynamix default delivery system, which may causes issues with receiving mail, mail being marked as spam, or mail blocked by antivirus/spam system solutions.

 For organizations with higher mail volumes, it may become necessary to create a Microsoft Office 365 Connector to allow for higher mail sending limits.
 Microsoft does not explicitly publish how much higher the send limits are with a connector, but has assured TeamDynamix that it is "very high" and "unlikely that a single tenant will hit it."